Ten things kids who grew up in Evansville in the 90s will remember

 Thunder on the Ohio

 From 1979 to 2008, hydroplanes would roar across the Ohio River during Evansville’s Freedom Festival.
 It was always a thrill to watch the boats race during the hot summer months.
-While hydroplanes are no longer part of Freedom Fest, the event is still held annually under a different name – Shrinersfest.
+While hydroplanes are no longer part of Freedom Fest, the event will be in Owensboro in August.

 Washington Square Mall